tbrowder/nwflug/NWFLUG/my-presentations/src/opnsense.md

 ## Overview

+Status of my home computer network project to:

-Using a new Win 10 computer and modifying my home network.
++ upgrade to a new Win 10 computer

-## Specifics
++ modify my home network per Kevin's and Chris's suggestions

-WAN
+## WAN to LAN

-|
+WAN => CenturyLink modem (10 Mbps)

++ wireless off, dhcp on
-CenturyLink modem (wireless off, dhcp on) LAN IP 192.168.0.1
++ IP 192.168.0.1

-|
+## LAN

-| <== intended future opnsense firewall placement
+| <== future opnsense virtual firewall (HYPER-V)

-|
-TP-Link 8-port managed switch IP 192.168.0.2
+TP-Link 8-port managed switch

++ IP 192.168.0.2

+## SWITCH

-6 ports enabled:
+6 ports enabled

-1 CenturyLink modem/router
+- CenturyLink modem/router
-2 printer
+- printer
-3 Win10 new computer (will become opnsense firewall later) 4 Win10 old computer
+- Win10 new computer (will host opnsense firewall VM later)
+- Win10 old computer
-5 TP-Link AC1750 wireless router (as access point) IP 192.168.0.3 6 power line router
+- TP-Link AC1750 wireless router (as access point) IP 192.168.0.3
+- Panasonic BL-PA300A power line NIC (30 Mbps)

+## Other Devices

++ One network extender
++ One Linux laptop
++ Multiple Apple devices (iPhone, iPad, Appl TV)
++ Smart DVD (for streaming video)

+## STATUS

++ The network works
-The network works, and I can access the three static devices through the Win10 computers.
++ I can access the three static devices through the Win10 computers

 ## Questions

-0. Other than turning off the firewall in the CenturyLink router, are there any other of its settings I should change?
++ Other than turning off the firewall in the CenturyLink router, are there any other of its settings I should change?

-1. Can the appliance be used as the router in place of the CenturyLink router?
++ Can the appliance be used as the router in place of the CenturyLink router?

-  a.
-If so, should it be used as the router?
+   - If so, should it be used as the router?

-  b.
-If so, anything special to do other than turn off dhcp in the CenturyLink router?
+   - If so, anything special to do other than turn off dhcp in the CenturyLink router?